 Unless Lamy and the world's other major trading nations manage to revive the July deal and make sufficient new moves, Obama will have no way to make the Doha Round his own.
 The first sign of what is achievable may come at the April 2 meeting in London of the world's 20 largest economies, where Obama will be expected to show more of his hand on trade.
 Finding a path to get Obama to say yes to the Doha Round is clearly the challenge for the WTO.

-This article appears in the Feb.
-14, 2009, edition of National Journal.
+This article appears in the February 14, 2009 edition of National Journal Magazine Contents.

 Concise coverage of everything I wish I had hours to read about."

 I find them informative and appreciate the daily news updates and enjoy the humor as well."

 Richard, VP of Government Affairs

 Chock full of usable information on today's issues. "

 Michael, Executive Director